 I’m also super-excited to be producing & presenting two new podcast series: Writer Unblocked & Hong Kong Marriage Stories.
-The former is now in production and the latter scheduled for early next year!
+The former is now in production and the latter in pre-production for next year!

 In a daze to learn my first (and only) poem, War of Voices, has won a place in the 2020 Proverse Poetry Prize and will be published in Proverse Publishing‘s 2021 anthology next April!
 Which place (last place?) will be announced at a reception in Hong Kong Nov 19!

 My late grandfather, a poet, who also dabbled in banking, would be proud!
 I’d love to say he was an inspiration but since his legacy is all in Welsh (and it’s a sin to translate Welsh poetry into English) it’s impossible for me to tell if he’s been much of an influence or not.